jasonbot123/Canadian-Grocery-Price-Analyze/README.md

 The code in this repository was partially developed with the assistance of ChatGPT-4o.
 Specifically, the LLM was consulted during the data simulation process, for assistance with visualizations, and for refining some modeling approaches.
 Detailed transcripts of interactions with ChatGPT-4o are available in other/llm_usage.
 These records ensure transparency regarding the contributions of AI to this project.

+## Instructions

+1. Download the download the Canadian Grocery Data from https://jacobfilipp.com/hammer/ before running the scripts for the simulation and cleaning process.
+2. Use the cleaned data in `data/02-analysis_data` for statistical analysis and summary statistics.
+3
+3. To generate the final paper, use the Quarto document (`paper.qmd`) in the `paper/` directory.
+The document can be rendered to PDF to produce a complete report of the analysis.